masterw1/dombois-protocol/README.md

 Email: info@attic-burgdorf.de

 *This repository and the associated White Paper are timestamped on the Blockchain for Proof of Existence (December 21, 2025).*

+## ⚠️ SCIENTIFIC DISCLAIMER This software is a theoretical simulation tool intended for research and visualization purposes only.
+It demonstrates the Dombois Protocol of Quantized Morphogenesis.

+    Not for Medical Use: This software is NOT a medical device.
+It does not provide medical diagnoses or treatment recommendations.

+    Experimental Status: The correlation between acoustic resonance frequencies and biological growth is a hypothesis currently under investigation.